drewmstiles/Semaphores/README.md

 	// add files to be bookmarked next git add .

-	// create a bookmark of direcoty status git commit -m "a commit message"
+	// create a bookmark of directory status git commit -m "a commit message"

 	// get chronological list of bookmarks